awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/1-prerequisites/_index.en.md

 #### I have completed Module 4 and didn't clean up resources

 If you have completed "Module 4: Hot Stand-By" and haven't cleaned up resources created by it - everything is set to go!
-Just continue to [Verify Websites](/reliability/disaster-recovery/workshop_5/3-verify-websites/) section of the lab now.
+Just continue to [S3 access](/reliability/disaster-recovery/workshop_5/1.1.1-s3-access/) section of the lab now.

 #### I didn't complete Module 4 in my own account OR have cleaned up its resources